Freedomtech-Hosting/polydock-demo-node-simple/README.md

-# Demo a node app
+# polydock-demo-node-simple

-## Use figlet to made a text logo
+## Use figlet to make a text logo
 On ubuntu, `apt-get install figlet`

 Run `echo Some Words | figlet > src/words.txt`

-# polydock-demo-node-simple